This is the multi-page printable view of this section. Click here to print.

 Service Overview

-ServiceWatch is a service that provides various tools that collect metrics, logs, events, etc. of resources created on the Samsung Cloud Platform for monitoring, and offers observability of resources overall, including performance and operational status.
+ServiceWatch is a service that collects metrics, logs, and events of resources created on the Samsung Cloud Platform, monitors them, and provides various tools to offer observability of resource performance, operational status, and more.

-• Resource Monitoring: Collects and visualizes resource performance metrics (e.g., CPU Usage).
-Also creates a dashboard that allows visual inspection of multiple metrics in one place for quick overview.
+• Resource Monitoring: Collects and visualizes performance metrics (e.g., CPU Usage) of resources.
+It also creates a dashboard that visualizes multiple metrics in one place for a quick overview.

-• Cost Efficiency: ServiceWatch provides a flexible pricing plan where you pay only for what you use, allowing cost-effective usage.
-It also offers a free usage tier, so you can try it for free and then expand to paid as needed.
+• Cost Efficiency: ServiceWatch offers a flexible pay-as-you-go pricing model for cost-effective usage.
+A free tier is also provided, allowing users to try the service for free and scale to paid usage as needed.

 • Metric Monitoring

-• Metrics: ServiceWatch receives metric data from services of the Samsung Cloud Platform, and ServiceWatch collects and stores the metric data to provide it to users.
+• Metrics: ServiceWatch receives metric data from Samsung Cloud Platform services, collects and stores this data, and makes it available to users.

 • Log Monitoring

-• ServiceWatch provides log management functionality.
-Logs collected from Samsung Cloud Platform services can be stored in log groups for management.
-You can set log retention policies to manage the log retention period.
-Additionally, you can view and search log data through the console, and it provides the ability to store log groups in Object Storage.
+• ServiceWatch provides log management capabilities.
+Logs collected from Samsung Cloud Platform services are stored in log groups for management.
+Log retention policies can be set to control log retention periods.
+Users can also view and search log data via the console, and export log groups to Object Storage.

 • ServiceWatch Agent

-• Through ServiceWatch Agent, you can collect detailed metrics on processes, CPU, memory, disk usage, and network performance from Virtual Server, GPU Server, Bare Metal Server, etc. You can also collect GPU performance metrics.
-Additionally, you can collect logs generated from resources via the Agent.
-(Scheduled for Dec 2025)
+• With the ServiceWatch Agent, detailed metrics on processes, CPU, memory, disk usage, and network performance can be collected from Virtual Server, GPU Server, Bare Metal Server, etc. GPU performance metrics can also be collected.
+Additionally, the Agent can collect logs generated by resources.
+(Planned for December 2025)

 • Event Monitoring

-• ServiceWatch can create event rules from system events about changes to resources created in Samsung Cloud Platform, allowing receipt of notifications under specific conditions.
+• ServiceWatch can create event rules from system events reflecting changes to resources created on Samsung Cloud Platform, allowing users to receive notifications when specific conditions are met.

 Components

-Metrics refer to system performance data.
-By default, basic monitoring is provided on a free metric basis for resources of services linked with ServiceWatch.
+Metrics refer to performance data of a system.
+By default, resources of services integrated with ServiceWatch provide basic monitoring based on free metrics.
 Additionally, services such as Virtual Server can enable detailed monitoring to provide paid metrics.

-• Create an event when the status of the Virtual Server changes from Stopped to Running.
+• An event is generated when a Virtual Server’s status changes from Stopped to Running.

-• Create an event when a new bucket is created in Object Storage.
+• An event is generated when a new bucket is created in Object Storage.

-• Creates an event when an IAM user is removed from a user group.
+• An event is generated when an IAM user is removed from a user group.

-ServiceWatch will provide pre-built dashboards automatically for each service, and you can also create dashboards manually.
+ServiceWatch provides pre-built service dashboards for each service automatically, and users can also create custom dashboards.

 Notice

-Pre-built dashboards for each service are scheduled to be provided in the first half of 2026.
+Pre-built dashboards for each service will be available from March 2026.

 ServiceWatch Agent

-ServiceWatch Agent is a software component that collects metrics and logs from Virtual Server, GPU Server, and On-Premises servers, etc. Through this, you can monitor infrastructure and applications more finely than the basic monitoring provided by default.
+The ServiceWatch Agent is a software component that collects metrics and logs from Virtual Server, GPU Server, and On-Premise servers, enabling more granular monitoring of infrastructure and applications beyond the basic monitoring provided by default.

-Custom metric/log collection via the ServiceWatch Agent is currently only available on Samsung Cloud Platform For Enterprise.
-It will be offered in other offerings in the future.
+User-defined metric/log collection via the ServiceWatch Agent is currently available only for Samsung Cloud Platform For Enterprise.
+It will be available for other offerings in the future.

 CategoryDescription

-• Applies to dashboards, widgets, and metric queries
+• Applicable to dashboards, widgets, and metric queries

 • Up to 500 widgets per dashboard

-• A total of up to 2,500 metrics can be added across all widgets in a single dashboard
+• Up to 2,500 total metrics can be added across all widgets in a single dashboard

-• Can execute one export task per account at a time
+• One export task can be executed per account at a time.

 Metrics